 Deadlifts get a lot of praise for their hamstring-building ability.
 But if you really want to give your hamstrings a muscle-twitching challenge, the leg curl is a must-try exercise — just get ready for some post-workout soreness.

 - What does the leg curl do?
 It's a hamstrings exercise that isolates and strengthens these muscles by bending your knees or "curling" your feet to your hips against resistance.

 - What muscles does the exercise work?
-This exercise focuses on your hamstrings, the three long muscles across the back of your legs that connect your hips and knees, says California-based physical therapist and personal trainer Jereme Schumacher, DPT.
+This exercise focuses on your hamstrings, the three long muscles across the back of your legs that connect your hips and knees, says California-based physical therapist and personal trainer Jereme Schumacher, PT, DPT.

 How to Do Dumbbell Leg Curls With Perfect Form